MatthiasSachs/BayesianSlipTrace.jl/README.md

-# Bayesian Modeling of Slip Trace
+# Bayesian Modeling of Slip Traces

 This repository contains Bayesian Mixture models for inference on slip trace data using the probabilistic modeling package `Turing.jl`.